 As a hepatoprotective, choleretic, and diuretic herb, it helps the liver and kidneys by aiding the body in eliminating waste and reducing the retention of toxins.
 Dandelion is also a heart-health powerhouse that has been used to help maintain healthy cholesterol levels and lower blood pressure.

 Dandelion also has topical qualities that have been shown to reduce the signs of aging, protect the skin from sun damage, reduce acne, and even soothe skin conditions such as psoriasis, eczema, and rashes.
-We use it in our Dandy of a Day Serum as well as our Dandy of a Day Salve.
+We use it in our Dandy of a Day Serum.

 What is a Weed Anyway?